WolfgangBischoff/Ceres/Documents/Notes.md

 * start engine and flee
 * smuggler docks shuttle

-#### Docking Bay
-* add ladder to enter MTX area which leads to air control;
-* function remains, lever should within the room; some items/stamps
-* add biocomputer or ore as exhibition piece

 #### Bacteria mechanic
 * Bacteria spreads on time (Sichtbare Verbindung, Felder checken position)
 * While Spreading, new bacteria can be created/ kreuzung